sprblm/dots-patterns/patterns/secret-sharing/index.md

 ## The Design Problem

 Managing your "secrets" (like keys and passwords) is hard!
-If it saved only on a single device, this is highly secure because someone must gain posession of your device to get your secret.
-But the secret can be gone forever if the device is lost or stolen, so it can be highly risky.
-If it's uploaded to a server owned by another person, company, or organization, it's highly available anywhere even if you lose your device.
+If they are saved only on a single device, they are highly secure because someone must gain possession of your device to get your secrets.
+But these secrets can be gone forever if the device is lost or stolen, so this approach can be highly risky.
+If your secrets are uploaded to a server owned by another person, company, or organization, it's highly available anywhere even if you lose your device.
 But it is possible that an attacker or rogue employee may lose, corrupt, or misuse it (intentionally or unintentionally).

 Thus, gaining trust thus has become an important part of marketing strategies for many Internet companies today that store your important information.
 This